rwth-acis/ar-tutor/README.md

 ### Running an iOS build

-1. Open the project in Xcode and adjust your General and Signing & Capabilities settings to match your bundle identifier, team, etc. Besides, select the Automatically manage signing option.
+1. Open the build in Xcode and adjust your General and Signing & Capabilities settings to match your bundle identifier, team, etc. Besides, select the Automatically manage signing option.
 1. Connect an iPad and select is as a target device in Xcode.
 1. Run the build.